The Three Trillion Dollar War

 The Three Trillion Dollar War is a 2008 book by Nobel Prize laureate Joseph Stiglitz and Harvard Professor Linda Bilmes, both of whom are American economists.
+The book is based on a paper they presented in January 2006 titled The Economic Costs of the Iraq War: An Appraisal Three Years After the Beginning of the Conflict.

 Overview

 The book examines the full cost of the Iraq War, including many hidden costs.
 The book also discusses the extent to which these costs will be imposed for many years to come, paying special attention to the expenditures that will be required to care for wounded veterans.
 The authors conclude by illustrating the opportunity cost of the resources spent on waging the war.
 The book was a New York Times and international best-seller and has been translated into 22 languages.